 I viewed this principle in light of my public school teaching days:

-- If we do this right, we’ll raise lifelong learners!
+- If we do this right, we’ll raise lifelong learners.
 Education is a life!!

-- Children are always learning!
+- Children are always learning.
 Education is a life!

 There’s More to “Education is a life” than lifelong learning

 What is an idea? we ask, and find ourselves plunged beyond our depth.
 A live thing of the mind, seems to be the conclusion of our greatest thinkers from Plato to Bacon, from Bacon to Coleridge.
-We all know how an idea ‘strikes,’ ‘seizes,’ ‘catches hold of,’ ‘impresses’ us and at last, if it be big enough, ‘possesses’ us; in a word, behaves like an entity.”
-Towards a Philosophy of Education, page 105
+We all know how and idea ‘strikes,’ ‘seizes,’ ‘catches hold of,’ ‘impresses’ us and at last, if it be big enough, ‘possesses’ us; in a word, behaves like an entity.”
+Towards a Philosophy of Education, page 105.

 Children will become lifelong learners, but it isn’t the only goal

 Developing a lifelong learner often seems to be the goal of education.
-But by presenting them with the good and the lovely, we will never squash that innate desire to learn, and we’ll see it bubble up more and more over time.
+But by presenting them with worthy ideas, we will never squash that innate desire to learn, and we’ll see it bubble up more and more over time.